 Looking for excellent value in Queen Anne?
 Grab a room at the Hampton Inn & Suites.
 At the budget-friendly hotel, you’ll be within a 10-minute walk of popular attractions like the Space Needle and MoPOP.

 Want to add a little pizazz to your vacation?
 Staypineapple The Maxwell Hotel is one of the coolest boutique hotels in Seattle.
 The room design is both quirky & fun.
 You’ll also enjoy extra amenities like an indoor pool and gym.
-Upgrade to a junior suite to enjoy views towards the iconic Space Needle.
+Upgrade to a junior suite to enjoy views toward the iconic Space Needle.

-Located across from the Space Needle, Hyatt House is perfectly placed to squeeze the most out of your Seattle trip.
+Located across from the Space Needle, Hyatt House is perfectly placed to squeeze the most out of your trip.
 The modern rooms are spacious and include extras like flat-screen TVs, kitchenettes, and coffee machines.

 Looking to spend your nights out on the town?
 Lay down your head in Capitol Hill.
 Located to the northeast of the city center, the neighborhood is one of the coolest places to hang out in Seattle at night.